chrisdowey/wolweb/README.md

 # Web interface for sending Wake-on-lan (magic packet)

-A GoLang based HTTP server which will send a Wake-on-lan package (magic packet) on local network.
-The request can be send using web interface or directly using HTTP request with mapped device name in the URL.
+A Golang based HTTP server which will send a Wake-on-lan package (magic packet) on local network.
+The request can be sent using web interface or directly using HTTP request with mapped device name in the URL.
 The only computing device I have running 24x7 is handy-dandy Raspberry Pi 4 (4gb) with docker containers.
 All other devices like server, laptop and NAS as powered only when I need them.
 I needed a way to easily turn them on specifically when trying to automate things like nightly builds.

 I use this application behind NGINX web proxy which is secured with HTTPS certificate.
-It has no authentication, but it is home network and the reason I built this was to have no authentication.
+It has no authentication, but it is a home network and the reason I built this was to have no authentication.
 I have the same functionality provided in my home router, but I have to login and go through several clicks.
 Also, this app runs as docker image so even if it is hacked, it reduces the attack surface.

 I have bookmarked direct link to device(s) on my browsers to wake them using single HTTP call for ease of access.